-Finding land can be one of the most challenging steps on your self build journey, and a hurdle that many self builders struggle to overcome.
+Finding land for a self build can be one of the most challenging steps on your journey, and a hurdle that many self builders struggle to overcome.

 One of the easiest ways you can help to ensure the process is as smooth and stress-free as possible is to be well prepared.
 Knowing what to expect at each stage, and understanding that patience and compromise are often key, can help to make the process easier and more enjoyable.

 Right to Build is a piece of legislation that’s part of the Self and Custom Build Housebuilding Act 2015.
 It means that all local authorities within England are required to make sure there is adequate land provision for anyone looking to build their own home.

 We strongly encourage anyone who has decided to self build to sign up to the register as soon as they can.
 Each local authority has its own register, so you’ll need to sign up to the one within the area you’re looking to build.
 You’ll also be asked if you’re registering as an individual or a group, and what type of plot you’re looking for.
 After registering, local authorities have 3 years to show that they have made an adequate number of plots available to meet the demand, and with the appropriate planning permissions.

 Before you start hunting for the perfect piece of land, one of the first things you should do is sit down and really think about what you want from a plot.
 Take into consideration where you want to live, your price range, how much space you’ll need and what type of plot would be most suitable for your needs.